 Shoot Your Shot

-by Autry DeWalt, Lawrence Horn, James Graves, James Graves Jr. & Dwight Graves
+Written by Junior Walker (as Autry DeWalt), Lawrence Horn, James Graves, James Graves Jr. & Dwight Graves

-Performed by Jr. Walker & The All Stars
+Performed by Jr. Walker and the All Stars

 Courtesy of Motown Records

 under license from Universal Music Enterprises See more »

 An engaging, wonderful, inspiring motion picture--one of the years best. **** out of ****.

 Starring: Michael Douglas, Tobey Maguire, Frances McDormand, Katie Holmes, Robert Downey Jr., Rip Torn, and Richard Thomas Directed by Curtis Hanson.
 Written by Steve Kloves, based on the novel by Michael Chabon.
 Running time: 112 minutes.
 Rated R (for strong drug use and for language).

 I have always dreamed of becoming a professional writer for a living.
 Curtis Hanson's new comic drama, "Wonder Boys," is as accurate and enriching to my opinions and hopes as any movie I have seen.
 This is a wonderful, inspiring motion picture--one of the years best.
 It is a movie that enlightens our culture and moves us passionately, while at the same time provides the audience with laughter and moral aspects.
 This is a great movie to start out the new year.

 The film stars the extraordinary Michael Douglas as a college professor named Grady Tripp, who is around fifty years old.
 He has written an award winning novel, "Arsonist's Daughter," seven years ago.
 Since, however, his follow up is drifting and unfocused, wondering over 2,600 single spaced pages in length.
 Although he does not believe in it, everyone thinks he has writer's block.